AlexTheIV/test/resources/test.md

 ---
-description: Real world examples of content published using GitBook.
+description: Real world example of content published using GitBook.
 ---

 # Examples